kubernetes/community/contributors/design-proposals/statefulset-update.md

 object's revision history.
 In practice, these PodTemplates will be filtered out prior to history maintenance.
-1. If the PodTemplate's ControllerRef matches the StatefulSet, the StatefulSet controller orphan the PodTemplate by removing its ControllerRef, and it will allow the PodTemplate to be deleted via garbage collection.
+1. If the PodTemplate's ControllerRef matches the StatefulSet, the StatefulSet controller will delete the PodTemplate.

 #### History Reconstruction
 In order to reconstruct the history of revisions to a StatefulSet, the